lux4rd0/grafana-loki-syslog-aio/README.md

     docker-compose up -d

-This will start to download all of the needed application containers and start them up.
-It will also perform a local docker build of the generator.
+This will download all of the needed application containers and start them up.
+It will also perform a local docker build of the syslog generator.

 Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the docker-compose up -d command on.
-The "Syslog Overview" Dashboard is defaulted without having to login.
+The "Syslog Overview" dashboard is defaulted without having to login.

 Note: this docker-compose stack is designed to be as easy as possible to deploy and go.
 Logins have been disabled and the default user only has a viewer role.
 This can be changed to an Admin role by changing the Grafana environmental variable in the docker-compose.yml file to: